dheeraj-coding/enhancements/keps/sig-auth/NNN-request-validation-in-structured-authentication-configuration/README.md

 - [CEL Expression Runtime Failure]
   - Detection: Authentication errors in API server logs and metrics
-  - Mitigations: TBD
+  - Mitigations: System fails open with appropriate logging
   - Diagnostics: Runtime CEL evaluation errors logged with expression details
-  - Testing: TBD
+  - Testing: Unit tests cover runtime evaluation failures

 ###### What steps should be taken if SLOs are not being met to determine the problem?

 ## Implementation History

-- 2024-08-25: Initial KEP draft created
+- 2024-09-05: Initial KEP draft created for generic request validation layer
-- 2024-08-25: Prototype implementation completed with basic X509 support and CEL validation

 ## Drawbacks

 ## Alternatives

-1. **Extend existing command-line flags**: Could add more flags for certificate validation, but this would not provide the flexibility of CEL expressions and would continue the inconsistent configuration approach.
+1. **Extend individual authenticators**: Could add validation logic to each authenticator type, but this would duplicate code and create inconsistencies.

-2. **Use admission controllers**: Could implement certificate validation logic in admission controllers, would be less efficient.
+2. **Use admission controllers**: Could implement request validation logic in admission controllers, but this would be less efficient and wouldn't prevent authentication.

-3. **External authentication webhook**: Could use webhook authentication for certificate validation, but this would add network dependencies and latency to the authentication process.
+3. **External authentication webhook**: Could use webhook authentication for request validation, but this would add network dependencies and latency.

+4. **Network policies**: Could use network policies for IP restrictions, but this wouldn't provide the flexibility of CEL expressions or access to request metadata.

 ## Infrastructure Needed (Optional)

 No additional infrastructure is needed.
-The implementation uses existing Kubernetes CEL libraries and certificate validation mechanisms.
+The implementation uses existing Kubernetes CEL libraries and authentication mechanisms.